latteware/metric-tracker/README.md

 ## To Dos

+- [Done]Add Mongo action tracket over redis condenced metrics
-- Add Auth to request with a user, token file
+- [Done]Add Auth to request with a user, token file
+- Add env errors for prod and for dev
 - Add config for redis and mongo dbs
-- Add Mongo action tracket over redis condenced metrics
 - Add tests for actions and metrics